Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk

-where $\epsilon(t)$ is Gaussian white noise with an amplitude of unity\footnote{$\epsilon(t)\equiv dW$, $W$ is the Wiener process or referred to as Brownian motion in physics.}, $\alpha_{1}$ and $\alpha_{2}$ are called the autoregressive (AR) coefficients\footnote{Note that $\alpha_0$ is defined to be 1 by convention.}, and $\beta_{0}$ and $\beta_{1}$ are called the moving-average (MA) coefficients.
-Here, $x$ represents the brightness (magnitude in this work) of the modeled quasars.
+where $\epsilon(t)$ is Gaussian white noise with an amplitude of unity\footnote{$\epsilon(t)\equiv dW/dt$, $W$ is the Wiener process or referred to as Brownian motion in physics.}, $\alpha_{1}$ and $\alpha_{2}$ are called the autoregressive (AR) coefficients\footnote{Note that $\alpha_0$ is defined to be 1 by convention.}, and $\beta_{0}$ and $\beta_{1}$ are called the moving-average (MA) coefficients.
+The differentiation is with respect to time.
+Here, $x$ represents the brightness (magnitude\footnote{\editone{The output of a CARMA process follows a Gaussian distribution, so does the magnitude light curve of a compact accreting object~\citep{uttley2001, gaskell2004, macleod2012}, thus fitting CARMA models to quasar light curves in magnitude rather than in flux is a logical choice.
+Meanwhile, for the majority of our sample (dominated by luminous quasars), host galaxy (and other background) star light contamination is negligible~\citep{shen2011}}.} in this work) of the modeled quasars.
 For a comparison, the stochastic differential equation for the DRW model---a CARMA(1,0) process---has the form\footnote{Note that $\beta_{0}$ is equivalent to $\sigma$ in \citet{kelly2009, kelly2014} and $\hat{\sigma}$ in \citet{macleod2010}.},